smart-on-fhir/cumulus-aggregator/MAINTAINER.md

 - If you modify S3 bucket permissions while in watch mode, changes to the bucket may generate a permission denied message.
 You'll need to delete the bucket and bring down the deployment before restarting to apply your changes.

-- Similarly, if you end up in a ROLLBACK_FAILED state, usually the only recourse is to bring the deployment down and resync, or do a regular deployment deployment.
+- Similarly, if you end up in a ROLLBACK_FAILED state, usually the only recourse is to bring the deployment down and resync, do a regular deployment deployment, or manually initiate a rollback from the AWS console.

 Using deploy is a little safer than sync in this regard, though it does take longer for each deployment.
 Use your best judgement.